| | BACK TO FANFIC LIBRARY | HOME |

 He stood still and smiled at the ground.
 Derek screamed at him, pulling

 him from his trance.
 He ran inside as Derek held the door for him.
+"What the hell?"
+Nick shouted.
+"It's 8:30 in the morning

+and it's pitch black outside!"
 "What's happening?"
 Kat said, crying.
 Father Blake went to

 the window.
 "It's the sun.
 It's gone." he said.
 Phillip ran